adroitcoder/simple-cli/README.md

 # simple-cli

-Simpl-cli a PHP Cli software  with view commands to guide newbies on how to design  a command line with PHP.
+Simpl-cli is a PHP Cli software  with few commands to guide newbies on how to design  a command line with PHP.

 ## Installation
 =>clone from repo using git `git clone https://github.com/adroitcoder/simple-cli`

 ## Commands

-Open your CMD(windows) or Terminal(Linux), and navigate  to project  directory.
+Open your CMD(windows) or Terminal(Linux), and navigate  to `simple-cli`  directory.

 #### Run